alissacn/zombie-mobility-game/README.md

 ## Overview

-This project is a conceptual design for a game named "Zombie Mobility" as part of a mentorship task with King and Thu.
+This project is a conceptual design for a game named "Zombie Mobility" as part of a mentorship task with King & THU.
 The main objective was to describe the protagonist and implement a basic backend infrastructure to manage the game's characters.

 ## Protagonist